beholdenkey/sELKstack/README.md

 1. Search/replace "selk" in the instructions with your local server hostname.
 1. Search/replace "10.0.0.11" in the instructions with the internal IP of your ELK server local IP.
 1. Search/replace "10.0.0.10" in the instructions with the internal IP of your jump server, or if no jump server, your laptop which you alone use to access this system.
+1. Be ready with a password vault to generate new passwords and store generated passwords throughout this process, there are nearly a dozen involved.